-That makes it well worth the effort to get your score as high as possible in the months leading up to a mortgage application.
+That makes it well worth the effort to get your score as high as possible in the months leading up to a mortgage application and home buying.

 For example, suppose your score is 638.
 On that $200,000 loan from our example above, just bringing it up two points to 640 could save you more than $22,000 over the life of the loan.

-So always do what you can to give your score a boost before you apply for any credit.
+So always do what you can to improve creditworthiness before you apply for any credit.
 Better yet, make building it over the long term a real priority in your life.

 We’ll give you some tips that could help you with both a boost and that long-term goal below.Ready to shop for your dream home?
 Start here.

 Loan Options By Credit Score